Wood stork: Breeding

 Wood storks without a nest occasionally try to take over others' nests.
 Such nest take-overs are performed by more than one bird.
 The young and eggs are thrown out of the nest within about 15 minutes.
 If only one stork is attending the nest when it is forced out, then it usually waits for its mate to try to take the nest back over.

 Breeding is initiated by a drop in the water level combined with an increased density of fish (with the former likely triggering the latter).
 This is because a decrease in the water level and an increased density of fish allows for an adequate amount of food for the nestlings.
-This can occur anytime between November and August.
-After it starts, breeding takes about four months to complete.
+This can occur between November and August; after it starts, breeding takes about 4 months to complete.